VEuPathDB/conifer/Util/lib/conifer/docs/UserManual.md

 ### `vars/default.yml`

-This is file is for your organizations default and required settings.
+This is file is for your organization's default and required settings.
 See ... for warning against including optional settings with an undefined value.

+There are no files named for your organization, there is only the `default.yml` file at the root level.

 Example SCM locations:
   - `EbrcWebsiteCommon/Model/lib/conifer/roles/conifer/vars/default.yml`

 _There is not an organization `default.yml` for the WDKTemplateSite._

+### `vars/{{ cohort }}/`

+This is required.
+The `vars/{{ cohort }}/` directory is where Conifer looks for the `templates.yml` file that defines template to end file mappings.
+There must be a directory named for the cohort which contains this `templates.yml` file.

 ### `vars/{{ cohort }}/default.yml`

-This is file is for your default and required settings for a given cohort.
+This file is for your default and required settings for a given cohort.

 See ... for warning against including optional settings with an undefined value.